WojciechPiaskowski/dogs-image-generator-DDPM/README.md

 The model's inputs are **processed dog images** and **timestep embeddings**.

 **Image processing** includes:
-- resizing them to 64x64 pixels
+- Resizing them to 64x64 pixels
-- random horizontal flip
+- Random horizontal flip
-- scaling the pixel values to [-1, 1]
+- Scaling the pixel values to [-1, 1]
-- loading images from folders to a pytorch DataLoader
+- Loading images from folders to a pytorch DataLoader

 **Timestep embedding** uses sinus and cosine functions to map integer timestep values (0 to T, in this case, 0 to 1000) to a continuous space with specified embedding size (in this case 256).
 This timestep embedding is later passed within downsample and umpsample layers.